chericito/mobohubb-docs/docs/Quick Start/onboarding/logging-into-mobohubb-mobile-app/employees-first-steps.md

 ## iPhone and iPad

-**Download Mobohubb Beta on your iOS/iPadOS device**\
-iOS and iPadOS devices allow you to install Mobohubb directly from the App Store.
+**Download Mobohubb Beta on your iOS/iPadOS device**: iOS and iPadOS devices allow you to install Mobohubb directly from the App Store.

 1. **Open Mobohubb beta** in the [App Store](https://apps.apple.com/us/app/mobohubb-v2/id6503088708?platform=iphone).